grongierisc/formation-template/README.md

 ![BPBindRequests](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/BPBindRequests.gif)

-We can now save this BP (in the package ‘Formation.BP‘ and under the name ‘InsertLocalBDD‘ for example).
+We can now save this BP (in the package ‘Formation.BP‘ and under the name ‘InsertLocalBDD‘ or 'Main', for example).
 Just like the operations, the processes can be instantiated and tested through the production configuration, for that they need to be compiled beforehand (on the Business Process Designer screen).

 Our Process for now only passes the message to our Operation.
 We are going to complexify it so that the BP will take as input one line of a CSV file.